shaliulab/idoc_docs/docs/how-to-build/Camera-Enclosure.md

 5. connect each end of the combined post to the end of the parallel clamp.

 6. Add 100-mm post in the middle of the combined posts to be clamped by the two right-angle clamps.
 This post is needed to fix the camera using M6- Setscrew at the base of the mounting plate of the camera.
-See: how to attach the camera to the mounting stage)

 7. The mounting stage is ready to be mounted through the base at the top of the setup enclosure (see step), to do that; place the vertical 100-mm post of the above assembled stage at each post holder.
 The post holders include a spring-loaded thumbscrew that holds posts in the correct place before tightening.

-**Attaching the camera to the mounting stage:**
+## Attaching the camera to the mounting stage:

 ![Camera-mounting.PNG](/assets/Images/Camera-mounting.PNG)

 The following parts are needed to create a base for the above camera mount construction:

- * Ø12.7 mm Optical Post, SS, M4 Setscrew, M6 Tap, L = 100 mm (TR100/M, Thorlabs).
+ * Ø12.7 mm Optical Post, SS, M4 Setscrew, M6 Tap, L = 100 mm (Thorlabs, TR100/M).
 (Q: 1x)

- * M6 x 1.0 Stainless Steel Setscrew, 10 mm Long (SS6MS10, Thorlabs).
+ * M6 x 1.0 Stainless Steel Setscrew, 10 mm Long (Thorlabs, SS6MS10).
 (Q: 1x)

- * Tripod Mount ace2 - Camera Mount Adapter (2200000314, Basler) (Q: 1x)
+ * Tripod Mount ace2 - Camera Mount Adapter (Basler, 2200000314) (Q: 1x)

  * M3 Stainless Steel screw, 10 mm Long (supplied with camera mount adaptor).
 (Q: 3x)